As a first time buyer, you’re probably experiencing a mix of emotions — excitement and anxiety.

-All of these contacts should range in price to fit any budget, but range very little in terms of service quality.
-Your agent should also draft a budget for you, based on your selection.
+All of these contacts should range in price to fit most budgets, but range very little in terms of service quality.

-You’ll literally save thousands of dollars if you hire an agent that knows the market you want to buy in and can use that knowledge as leverage in negotiations.
+You’ll literally save thousands of dollars and potentially avoid buying a lemon if you hire an agent that knows the local market and inventory you’re looking for.
+That agent will ultimately use their knowledge as leverage when negotiating on your behalf.

 There is certainly more to buying a property.
 However, if you follow these 3 tips, you’ll be way ahead of most!